build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 Another way of explaining the transformer architecture is to use an analogy.
 Let’s image you’re planning a surprise party for your wife’s 40th birthday party.
 You need to co-orindate with multiple people to make it a success.
 Each person has a field of expertise and each is able to contribute a variety of skills to accomplish some of the tasks.

-The transformer architecture is like a communication system that allows these everyone to collaborate effectively:
+The transformer architecture is like a communication system that allows everyone to collaborate effectively:

 1. **Input Sequence:** This consists of conveying the party requirements such as theme, venue, activites, etc.
 2. **Encoder:** Each person represents a single encoder, and specilises in an aspect of the party planning: decorations, food, music, games, etc.  All the people, and therefore the stack of encoders, represent a party committee.